dansmyers/IntroToCS/Labs/1-Writing_and_Running_Programs.md

 where `X` is the calculated answer value.

-Tip: If you want to put a calculation into a print statement, you have to turn it in to a string using the str function.
+You can use the `+` operator to combine a calculation with a string, but you have to first turn the numeric result to a string using the `str` function.
 For example, the Harvard Bridge calculation could look like the following:

 ```
+# Print the length of the Harvard Bridge in Smoots, plus the additional string
 print(str(2035 / 5.5833) + ' plus or minus one ear')
 ```

+Modify this example to print the height of the Burj Khalifa in Smoots.

 ### Warhols